core-wg/resource-directory/draft-ietf-core-resource-directory.md

   (falling back to 90000) SHOULD be used.

-  con :=
+  base :=
-  : Context (optional).
+  : Base URI (optional).
 This parameter updates the context established in the
     original registration to a new value.

     If the parameter is set in an update, it is stored by the RD as the new